limadm/lua-oo/README.md

 ```

 There are other interesting alternatives in luarocks, so I have
-(micro)benchmarked them all.
-This test does NOT represent an
+*benchmarked them all*.
+This test does NOT represent a
 real-world class hierarchy, but helps to compare some of the
 library overhead and therefore helped me to improve `lua-oo`.
 Anyway, the test is something like: